McCree Harris: The Albany Movement

-McCree Harris became a political activist leader as a result of her teaching job at the all-black Monroe Comprehensive High School.
+McCree L. Harris became a political activist leader as a result of her teaching job at the all-black Monroe Comprehensive High School.
 She had known that she wanted to help change the segregated south for her whole life.
 Harris went back to Albany, Georgia, and joined the Albany Movement because she felt that something wasn't quite right in Albany.
 The town of Albany, as Harris says, was hard to desegregate.
 Harris' work in the Albany Movement eventually brought many changes to segregated Albany.
 Harris advocated for equal rights and desegregation, and her main goal was to "raise the educational status of black youth".
 When the Albany Movement started in the fall of 1961, she encouraged her students to boycott the public transportation system, to take part in local sit-ins, and join marches.
 Because Harris "had direct contact with the student body", the marching lines increased.
 Albany as a precursor to the Birmingham movement strategy allowed the students and young people to participate in the movement because they did not have jobs to lose while being arrested.
 This work was done with the Student Nonviolent Coordinating Committee(SNCC).

 McCree Harris also took her teachings from Talladega College and told students, "Don't pay for segregation."
 The phrase was used as a reminder to stay away from businesses that practiced racial segregation, like her local movie theater.
 The one exception was when Harris took her students to see a popular film.
 When the "white section" was filled and individuals came to the "black section" for seats, she told her students not to give up their chairs.
 Eventually, the authorities arrived and threatened to arrest the kids, so McCree Harris left with her class.

 McCree Harris was one of the original board members of the Albany Civil Rights Movement.
 She was a teacher at her old high school, Monroe High School when she joined.
 Harris joined the board against the advisement of the superintendent of schools, who told her joining would result in her arrest and subsequent loss of a teaching job.
 Despite this, she was able to contribute a considerable amount to the movement, and she participated in civil rights marches and evaluations of public facilities.
 These evaluations weren't always without resistance.
 Harris herself gave an account of one such event where a man threw a hot drink on her while she did not retaliate.